 The Licensee must ensure that its asset management system and environmental management system are fully implemented and all relevant activities undertaken by it or any other network operator of its transmission system are carried out in accordance with the relevant management system.

-SCHEDULE 2: Compliance with Operations Trust Deed Poll – ICRC Compliance with deed poll
+SCHEDULE 2: Compliance with Operations Trust Deed Poll – the ICRC Compliance with deed poll

 For the duration that this utility services licence is issued to the Licensee, the Licensee must comply with the Operations Trust Deed Poll as executed on 14 December 2015.

-SCHEDULE 3: Licence amendment history
+SCHEDULE 3: VARIATIONS TO THE LICENCE